Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/docs/configuration.md

 # Configuration

 The simulation engine is highly configurable.
 From the reward scheme parameters to be used to the output files to be generated, there are numerous variables that can vary from execution to execution.
-This customisation is performed using command-line arguments when running the ```main.py``` or ```batch-run.py``` scripts.
+This customization is performed using command-line arguments when running the ```main.py``` or ```batch-run.py``` scripts.
 We will go through all the available options here, but it's also possible to get an overview of the arguments and their default values by running the corresponding help commands:

 	python main.py --help
     python batch-run.py --help

+Remember though that all arguments are optional, so it is not mandatory to manually set values for any of them.
+If not value is explicitly provided, then the corresponding default value is used.

 ## Command-line options